 The emailed meditations presented by the Center for Catholic Studies in collaboration with Academic Technology Services and University Ministry are readings of Biblical text with musical reflections recited and performed by members of the St. Mary’s University community.
 They are offered as an opportunity to bring the Word of God into mindfulness while providing a moment of calm and peace.

-Reflecting the importance of the care for creation in Catholic social teachings and intellectual tradition and in Marianist spirituality, Blue and Gold Go Green brings together St. Mary’s faculty and students in discussions on discipline specific issues and actions regarding sustainability issues, local, nationally and globally.
+Reflecting the importance of the care for creation in Catholic social teachings and intellectual tradition and in Marianist spirituality, Gold and Blue Go Green brings together St. Mary’s faculty and students in discussions on discipline-specific issues and actions regarding sustainability issues, local, nationally and globally.

 Conference on Justice and Social Concerns

 The annual Conference on Justice and Social Concerns provides the St. Mary’s University campus community with the opportunity to engage with issues of social justice, faith, and personal and communal responsibility for the common good.
 The conference is meant to invoke dialogue and even debate, recognizing the value of critical thinking and healthy tension that can occur among new and different perspectives and adopt methods for thoughtful critique and questioning.
 The Conference follows the direction set out from the Second Vatican Council to read, interpret and respond to the signs of the times (Gaudium et Spes, 4).
 The Conference includes a keynote lecture supported by the Lin Great Speakers Series endowment.

 Convocation for Catholic Faculty and Administrators